-Permit Advisors consults and advises, pun intended, on all sorts of commercial projects around the United States and we commonly are asked: Why do change of use permits take so long?
+Permit Advisors consults and advises, pun intended, on all sorts of commercial projects in the construction industry around the United States and we commonly are asked: Why do change of use permits take so long?

-So, we’ve compiled some common questions about change of use permits and have answered them in this interview-style article.
+So, we’ve compiled some common questions about change of use permits and have answered by our general contractor with experience in construction project management.

 First off, let’s start off by asking: what are change of use permits?

 A Change of Use permit is required for a variety of situations.
-Changing the use of a building or facility may involve an extensive remodel or may require no physical changes at all; however, a city’s Building Code requires that any time there is a proposed change in the use of a building or space, a permit must be obtained.
-The change of use permit is intended to verify compliance with the applicable codes for a new use and provide a Certificate of Occupancy for new businesses or uses where there is no significant work that would otherwise require a building permit.
+Changing the use of a building or facility may involve a project initiation that involves an extensive remodel or may require no physical changes at all; however, a city’s Building Code requires that any time there is a proposed change in the use of a building or space, a permit must be obtained by project managers.
+The change of use permit is intended to verify compliance of the construction activity with the applicable codes for a new use and provide a Certificate of Occupancy for new businesses or uses where there is no significant work that would otherwise require a building permit expediter.

 How are change of use permits different than conditional use permits?

 Conditional use permits are permits that allow for a different use than what is traditionally allowed in a specified zone.
 In other words, if you want to put a church in a residential area you can as long as specific regulations are met and approved by the zoning authority.
 This conditional use permit is voided in the event conditions are not met.

 Change of use permits essentially change the use of the space and must meet requirements specified by that use.
 Change of Use permits, once approved, will also require a new certificate of occupancy for the space.
 Essentially that space is now certified for that use as long as the basic permit requirements are met.
 This change of use permit and certificate of occupancy will stay with the property for the life cycle of the parcel.
 Should our permit expediter decide another change of use or any other construction take place these documents will provide a history and precedence for the city to use.